-- 1. A minimum of 60 credits is required for a degree. - Students must take all courses required in the curriculum.
-Certain requirements may be substituted or waived with the approval of the Chief Academic Officer (see applicable guidelines found on page 51). - The General Education Requirement consists of not less than 21 credits for an A.A.S. degree, 31 credits for an A.A., A.S., or A.S.E. degree, and 36 credits for an A.A.T. degree.
+- 1. A minimum of 60 credits is required for a degree. - 2.
+Students must take all courses required in the curriculum.
+Certain requirements may be substituted or waived with the approval of the Chief Academic Officer (see applicable guidelines found on page 53). - 3.
+The General Education Requirement consists of not less than 21 credits for an A.A.S. degree, 31 credits for an A.A., A.S., or A.S.E. degree, and 36 credits for an A.A.T. degree.
 Consult the GER course list for applicable courses. - 4.
 Each student must have a minimum cumulative grade point average of 2.00 (average grade of "C") to be eligible to receive a degree or certificate.
 Certain programs may require a CGPA above 2.00. - 5.
 Students must minimally earn a "C" in their GER writing course as required by the degree program. - 6.
-At least 24 credit hours of college level work must be completed while in residence at Garrett College. - 7.
-The student's record must indicate that the student has achieved satisfactory compliance with all College regulations. - Students earning an associate degree are required to take the HEIghten® Outcomes Assessment test the semester of graduation. - 9.
+At least 15 credit hours of college level work must be completed while in residence at Garrett College. - 7.
+The student's record must indicate that the student has achieved satisfactory compliance with all College regulations. - 8.
+Students may also be required to complete institutional assessments. - 9.
 Certain degree programs may have additional requirements.